cleaton/type-knit/README.md

 # Type-Knit (TK)

 Typesafe APIs over Fetch & Streams API standard.
+(WinterCG standards, https://wintercg.org/)

 *Status*: **Alpha** - Feedback and suggestions welcome.
 Is this something you are interested in as well?
 Join the development!